Michael Cannon-Brookes Sells 7,665 Shares of Atlassian (NASDAQ:TEAM) Stock

 Wall Street Analyst Weigh In

-Several research firms have recently weighed in on TEAM.
-KeyCorp decreased their price target on shares of Atlassian from $250.00 to $210.00 and set an “overweight” rating on the stock in a research note on Thursday, October 23rd.
-Cantor Fitzgerald reaffirmed an “overweight” rating and set a $240.00 target price on shares of Atlassian in a research note on Friday, October 31st.
-Weiss Ratings reaffirmed a “sell (e+)” rating on shares of Atlassian in a research note on Wednesday, October 8th.
-Mizuho lifted their target price on shares of Atlassian from $235.00 to $245.00 and gave the stock an “outperform” rating in a research note on Friday, October 31st.
-Finally, Piper Sandler reaffirmed an “overweight” rating and set a $300.00 target price on shares of Atlassian in a research note on Friday, October 31st.
-One equities research analyst has rated the stock with a Strong Buy rating, twenty have issued a Buy rating, nine have assigned a Hold rating and one has given a Sell rating to the stock.
-According to MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average target price of $239.44.
+Several research firms recently weighed in on TEAM.
+BMO Capital Markets increased their target price on Atlassian from $190.00 to $195.00 and gave the stock an “outperform” rating in a research report on Friday, October 31st.
+Sanford C. Bernstein cut their price objective on shares of Atlassian from $296.00 to $290.00 and set an “outperform” rating on the stock in a report on Friday, October 31st.
+Robert W. Baird set a $230.00 target price on shares of Atlassian in a report on Friday, October 31st.
+Macquarie dropped their price target on shares of Atlassian from $250.00 to $240.00 and set an “outperform” rating for the company in a research report on Monday, November 3rd.
+Finally, Stephens cut their price target on shares of Atlassian from $221.00 to $202.00 and set an “equal weight” rating on the stock in a research note on Monday, August 11th.
+One equities research analyst has rated the stock with a Strong Buy rating, twenty have issued a Buy rating, nine have issued a Hold rating and one has assigned a Sell rating to the stock.
+According to MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of $239.44.

-Institutional investors and hedge funds have recently made changes to their positions in the stock.
-Capco Asset Management LLC purchased a new stake in shares of Atlassian in the 2nd quarter valued at approximately $25,000.
-Physician Wealth Advisors Inc. raised its stake in shares of Atlassian by 60.4% in the 3rd quarter.
-Physician Wealth Advisors Inc. now owns 162 shares of the technology company’s stock valued at $26,000 after acquiring an additional 61 shares during the period.
-Atlantic Union Bankshares Corp raised its stake in shares of Atlassian by 19,900.0% in the 3rd quarter.
-Atlantic Union Bankshares Corp now owns 200 shares of the technology company’s stock valued at $32,000 after acquiring an additional 199 shares during the period.
-Smithfield Trust Co raised its stake in shares of Atlassian by 90.7% in the 1st quarter.
-Smithfield Trust Co now owns 164 shares of the technology company’s stock valued at $34,000 after acquiring an additional 78 shares during the period.
-Finally, Geneos Wealth Management Inc. raised its stake in shares of Atlassian by 447.2% in the 1st quarter.
-Geneos Wealth Management Inc. now owns 197 shares of the technology company’s stock valued at $42,000 after acquiring an additional 161 shares during the period.
-94.45% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently made changes to their positions in the business.
+Norges Bank purchased a new stake in Atlassian during the 2nd quarter worth $377,794,000.
+Artisan Partners Limited Partnership lifted its stake in shares of Atlassian by 66.3% during the second quarter.
+Artisan Partners Limited Partnership now owns 3,878,133 shares of the technology company’s stock worth $787,610,000 after purchasing an additional 1,545,546 shares in the last quarter.
+Nuveen LLC purchased a new stake in shares of Atlassian in the first quarter worth about $327,665,000.
+Vanguard Group Inc. grew its stake in shares of Atlassian by 6.0% in the third quarter.
+Vanguard Group Inc. now owns 18,479,561 shares of the technology company’s stock valued at $2,951,186,000 after buying an additional 1,049,483 shares in the last quarter.
+Finally, AQR Capital Management LLC raised its holdings in shares of Atlassian by 145.6% during the 1st quarter.
+AQR Capital Management LLC now owns 1,715,287 shares of the technology company’s stock valued at $354,858,000 after buying an additional 1,016,902 shares during the period.
+Hedge funds and other institutional investors own 94.45% of the company’s stock.

 About Atlassian